hanieyo1407/official-voting-system/README.md

 ## 🌍 Credits

-This platform is a collaboration of passionate students and leaders in Mangochi and beyond.
+This platform is a collaboration of passionate students and leaders at DMI St John the Baptist University and beyond.
 It’s more than software — it’s a symbol of trust, innovation, and the future of student leadership.

 ---